CommanderFoo/Core-Patch-Notifier/README.md

 # Core-Patch-Notifier

-Documentation for the Patch Notifier on Community Content.
+Documentation for the Patch Notifier in Community Content.

 https://popthosepringles.github.io/Core-Patch-Notifier